 The basic purpose of redistricting is to equalize population among electoral districts when the Census indicates that a city or state’s population has increased or decreased in the last decade.

-Guided by the criteria outlined in their January 2022 resolution, City Council aims to create four districts with roughly the same population.
-The map shows draft districts, and allows residents to search property by address to find the district.
+Guided by the criteria outlined in their January 2022 resolution, City Council created four districts with roughly the same population.
+The map shows districts, and allows residents to search property by address to find the district.
 Areas where Council districts change are clearly marked.